The Wysiwyg field creates a WordPress content editor as seen in Posts and Pages. Wysiwyg is an acronym for "what you see is what you get".

 This is one of the most useful fields for editing content as it allows for both text and multimedia to be edited and styled within a single area.

-- Added Visual / Text tabs in version 5.0.0
+- Added Visual / Text options for

-|Toolbar||Specify which toolbar to show.
-The “Full” toolbar reflects the typical WP editor toolbar with 2 rows of buttons.
-The “Basic” toolbar is a minified single row of buttons useful for more basic text needs.
-If you would like full control over the toolbar buttons shown, you can also create your own toolbar.|
+Specifies which toolbar to show.
+Choose from Full or Basic.
+The Full toolbar reflects the typical WordPress editor toolbar with 2 rows of buttons.
+The Basic toolbar is a minified single row of buttons useful for a more trimmed experience.

-<?php the_field('wysiwyg_test'); ?>
+<?php the_field('product_summary'); ?>

 When loading a Wysiwyg field value, the value is passed through a filter

 acf_the_content to apply HTML formatting.
 This filter, closely based on the WordPress the_content filter, is used instead to avoid unwanted recursion issues.

 the_content filter to modify content, please be sure to also filter